MakeSchool-Tutorials/Makestagram-Swift/P6-Setup-App-Structure/content.md

 #Creating Classes for our View Controllers

-To finish this section, let's create the Source Code Files for all three View Controllers that we will be working on throughout this tutorial.
+To finish this section, let's create the source code files for all three view controllers that we will be working on throughout this tutorial.
 We'll add them to the  *ViewControllers* group to keep this project nicely structured.

 > [action]
 Create the `TimelineViewController` class as a subclass of `UIViewController` as shown in the video below: